session-replay-tools/mirror/README.md

+# mirror
-# mirror - a tool to mirror packets to a target server
+It is a tool to mirror packets to a target server.

 ##Quick start
 * [Download the latest mirror release](https://github.com/session-replay-tools/mirror/releases).